Apodini/Apodini/Documentation/AdditionalFunctionality/Protocol Buffers.md

 # Protocol Buffers

+This file describes how the gRPC interface exporter and the protocol buffer IDL exporter are exporting the web service described in Apodini's DSL.

 Protocol buffers are Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 [Source](https://developers.google.com/protocol-buffers/)

-When we use **gRPC**, we mean that this part of the program is responsible for the communication, i.e., remote procedure calls.
+When we use **gRPC** or **GRPC**, we mean that this part of the program is responsible for the communication, i.e., remote procedure calls.
 When we use **protocol buffers** or **Protobuffer**, we mean that this part of the program is responsible to work with Google's IDL.

 ## Exporters